Ray Emery: Death

 On July 15, 2018, Emery went swimming with friends at the Royal Hamilton Yacht Club in Hamilton, Ontario.
 He jumped off a boat and friends called emergency services at approximately 6:00 am when he did not resurface.
 His body was found at about 2:50 pm that same day, about 20 yd from where he went into the water, according to Hamilton Police, who referred to the incident as a "case of misadventure".
 The search for Emery took longer than anticipated due to unspecified safety concerns for the dive team before they could enter the water.
 An autopsy indicated that Emery had drowned, and police concluded their investigation as "non-criminal".

 On July 16, Keshia Chanté penned an emotional tribute to Emery, stating that she was "heartbroken" and that he was "a superhero" who was "loving, affectionate, intelligent, hilarious, giving".
 She also stated that they "may have had differences" but they "forgave each other and continued to love each other right to the very end."

 On October 15, 2018, prior to a game against the Dallas Stars, the Senators presented a tribute for Emery.
-Among those present were his close friend Jason Spezza, who was playing for the Stars, and Chanté, who sang the national anthems.
+Among those present were his close friend Jason Spezza, who was a teammate in Ottawa and was playing for the Stars at the time, and Chanté, who sang the national anthems.